jundalisay/spblist/content/en/faqs/superphysics.md

 {{< /l >}}

 {{< l a="Material-Superphysics" >}}
 Yeah.
 Those materialists even refuse to declare that General Relativity is wrong even if the James Webb Space Telescope and DESI are screaming it to their faces.
-They always say General Relativity has passed tests, without realizing that all those tests are electromagnetic in nature, and not of spacetime (except for the Weak Equivalence Principle which is matter-based and Galilean anyway).
+They always say General Relativity has passed tests, **without realizing that all those tests are electromagnetic in nature**, and not of spacetime (except for the Weak Equivalence Principle which is matter-based and Galilean anyway).
 Jeez.
 Talk about low standards.
 No wonder humans are still stuck on Earth.
 {{< /l >}}

 <!-- But classifying everything is costly.
 Machine learning helps a lot, so the AI boom is a Godsend (Rather, by pursuing our dharma for Superphysics, reality bent or shifted towards one that has the tools to do what we do).